 - Any single expense over 10% of the amount in the Individual Trust Account is highly scrutinized by the courts, and the Trustee cannot guarantee that it will be approved.
-Please notify PACT if a large disbursement is anticipated. - Those over the age of 65 who wish to become a part of one of PACT's Pooled Special Needs Trusts are required to obtain recommendation from an attorney before enrolling in PACT.
+Please notify PACT if a large disbursement is anticipated.
+Additional fees may apply if personal property and/or real property is approved by the Trustee and purchased using Trust funds. - Those over the age of 65 who wish to become a part of one of PACT's Pooled Special Needs Trusts are required to obtain recommendation from an attorney before enrolling in PACT.
 (Please contact PACT for a list of recommended Elder Law Attorneys.) - Funds in Special Needs Trusts (SNTs) should not be used to replace assistance provided by government programs.
 Using funds from an SNT to pay for food or shelter should also be avoided.
-If SNT funds are used for food or shelter-related purchases, the beneficiary's SSI benefit amount will be reduced by 1/3, which may affect the beneficiary's qualification for Medicaid.

-\A Basic Support and Maintenance Trust can be used for any entity that reasonably enhances the wellbeing of the beneficiary, including food and shelter.
+If SNT funds are used for food or shelter-related purchases, the beneficiary's SSI benefit amount will be reduced by 1/3, which may affect the beneficiary's qualification for Medicaid. - A Basic Support and Maintenance Trust can be used for any entity that reasonably enhances the wellbeing of the beneficiary, including food and shelter.
 All disbursements are at the sole discretion of the Trustee.